neurallambda/neurallambda/README.md

 '(42 42 42)              # In python syntax: [42, 42, 42]
 ```

-## Where to get started with this Lib?
+## where to get started with this lib?

 Great question.
 Right now there's a libraryish portion in `neurallambda/`, and the improvements are starting in `experiments/`, but this whole repo is largely temporarily more like an Open Research project.